How To Buff A Car

 Buffing a car requires some time and effort, but the results are wonderful.
 You can get rid of small scratches and scrapes, brighten the paint, and thoroughly clean your vehicle in the process.
 You can do the whole job by hand, but an electric rotary buffer will make life much easier.

-Buff A Car Basics
+How to Buff a Car Basics

 Estimated Time Needed: 1-2 hours, depending on the size of your vehicle